neotypes/neotypes/README.md

 # neotypes

+:warning: The library is under heavy development.
+There is no publicly available artifact yet. :warning:

 **Scala type-safe asynchronous driver (not opinionated on side-effect implementation) for neo4j**.

 * **Scala** - the driver provides you with support for all standard Scala types without the need to convert Scala <-> Java types back and forth and you can easily add your types.